orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `String`.

 Only valid when `getBaseUrlFromSpecification` is `false`.
-Behaves the same as setting the baseUrl as a string directly.
+Behaves the same way as setting the baseUrl as a string directly.

 Example: